 Dr. Carter has worked in higher education for more than three decades as an Instructor, Curriculum Coordinator, Director, Dean and Campus Vice President.
 Currently, as the Vice President of Learning at COA, she oversees the smooth functioning and high quality of all the college’s academic programs, student academic support services and educational offerings in Curriculum and Continuing Education.
 She also oversees the Office of Planning, Research and Effectiveness.
 She is a proponent of Continuous Quality Improvement, data-informed decision making and stakeholder involvement.

 Dr. Carter earned her PhD and master’s degrees from the University of Wisconsin, Milwaukee, and her bachelor’s degree from Carroll University in Wisconsin.

-Tim Sweeney serves as dean on COA’s Dare County Campus.
+Tim Sweeney serves as dean at COA – Dare.

-He previously served as the Director of Basic and Transitional Studies at COA.
+He previously served as the Director of College and Career Readiness at COA.
 He has been with COA since 2011 after a 36-year career as a high school principal in Newport News, Virginia.

 He and his wife Claudia have two children and five grandchildren.
 They reside in Southern Shores, North Carolina.